hyosung11/Launch-School/Courses/journal.md

 12:18 After short lunch of bagels with fixings, back to work on the study guide.
 I put the interview assessmen in my calendar for Wednesday.

+12:57 Finished with context loss and am ready to move onto Part III - Object Creation and Code Reuse Patterns.
+I want to take short break though.